-- 1. To set the priority channel, hold down the [16/9] key and press the [H/L(•¬)] key.
-The channel will change from "16" to "9" to Preset Channels "0" through "9" with each press of the [H/L(•¬)] key.
-When the [16/9] key is released the displayed channel will be set as the Priority Channel (the "P" icon will appear at the left side of the channel number). - For Priority Scanning, press the [SCAN(DW)] key to activate the Memory Scanning, then hold down the [SCAN(DW)] key for three seconds.
+- To set the priority channel, hold down the [16/9] key and press the [MEM] key.
+The channel will change from "16" to "9" to Preset Channels "0" through "9" with each press of the [MEM] key.
+When the [16/9] key is released the displayed channel will be set as the Priority Channel (the "P" icon will appear at the left side of the channel number). - For Priority Scanning, press the [SCAN(DW)] key to activate the Memory Scanning, then hold down the [SCAN(DW)] key while activating the Memory Scan.
 Scanning will proceed between the memorized channels and the Priority Channel.
 The Priority Channel will be scanned after each programmed channel. - 3.
 As an example of priority scanning, let us say that marine channels "06", "07", and "08" are memorized in the transceiver's scan memory.
 Priority scanning will proceed in the following sequence: